-The price we sacrifice for these conventions and protocols?
+The price we pay for these conventions and protocols?
 We sacrifice human context and subtext - first the thinking, then the language, and finally the skills or the will to navigate these.
-The overreach, and then hegemony, of CT simulations into these vast areas has led to the creation of a healthcare culture that is now so technology-rich but humanity-poor.
+The overreach, and then hegemony, of CT emulations into these vast areas has led to the creation of a healthcare culture that is now, so often, perplexingly and painfully unbalanced - technology-rich but humanitypoor; documentation-dense yet dialogue-depleted.

 And what can we expect for the Mildreds of the future?
 It is now most unlikely that, say, in ten years' time a GP, or any healthcarer, would imagine or understand the encoded context or subtext as Dr R was able to do with Mildred.
 Without such personal continuity of care how could they link her polysymptoms to the unspeakable deaths of Ralph, Stephen and her incarcerated mother?
 How could the GP then offer that tacitly understood ritualistic healing contact that delicately offered Mildred 'far more good than you can imagine'?
 So what will Mildred get instead?
 A psychotropic drug?
 More investigations?
 Referral elsewhere (unattended)?
-These managed regimes will be more procedural and more expensive.
-I cannot see how they will satisfy either patient or doctor.
+These standardised and managed regimes will be more procedural and more expensive.
+How will they satisfy either patient or doctor?

-9. What about Gigantism?
+10. What about Gigantism?

-I section this separately as I think this is an important part of our problems; yet receives little attention in your report.
+This is an important part of our problems; yet receives little attention in Reforming the NHS from within.

-Gigantism, the expedient scaling-up or merging of organisations - in the interests of economy-savings, logistical and management simplification and pooling of expertise - is often vital to successful manufacturing and retail businesses.
-In healthcare the benefits are very uneven: curative treatments are frequently helped by devices of Gigantism; pastoral healthcare rarely so.
+Gigantism, the expedient scaling-up or merging of organisations - in the interests of economy-savings, logistical and management simplification, and pooling of expertise - is often vital to successful manufacturing and retail businesses.
+In healthcare the benefits of Gigantism are very uneven: although curative treatments are frequently helped by devices of Gigantism, pastoral healthcare rarely is.
 Indeed, in almost all PHC activities Gigantism is likely to be inimical.

-With high technology CT interventions Gigantism is almost always - overall - beneficial: intensive care, coronary care, stroke units, neurosurgery are almost all better when aggregated into few but larger operations.
-The pooling of sophisticated expertise and equipment far exceeds considerations of relationships or easy access for visitors, etc.
+So, we can say that with high technology CT interventions Gigantism is almost always - overall - beneficial: intensive care, coronary care, stroke units, neurosurgery are almost all better when aggregated into few but larger operations.
+Here the pooling of sophisticated expertise and equipment far exceeds considerations of relationships or easy access for visitors, etc.

 For example, if a man, Mr AC, develops an acute coronary syndrome and needs an urgent catheter-lab assessment with view to possible insertion of arterial stents, the benefits of the large, pooled-resource specialist centre are indisputable.

-This highly technical work cannot be undertaken on an occasional basis in a small, local general hospital.
+This highly technical work cannot be efficiently undertaken on an occasional basis in a small, local general hospital.

-But it is a common misconception to then deduce that such Gigantism should determine all our hospital provision; that we should then close down all small local hospitals in the interests of safety and economy.
+But this kind of modus operandi has important limits: it is a common misconception to then deduce that such Gigantism should determine all our hospital provision; that we should then close down all small local hospitals or GP practices in the interests of safety and economy.
 Consider the following example: